ben-pr-p/graphile-saga/README.md

 # graphile-saga

 A TypeScript library for managing complex, multi-step processes with automatic rollback capabilities in the event of a failure.
-Built on top of `graphile-worker` and `zod`, `graphile-saga` provides a robust solution for implementing the saga pattern with strong type safety and easy-to-follow cancellation semantics.
+Built on top of [`graphile-worker-zod`](https://github.com/ben-pr-p/graphile-worker-zod) and `zod`, `graphile-saga` provides a robust solution for implementing the saga pattern with strong type safety and easy-to-follow cancellation semantics.

 ## Installation